eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 - Ensure the project provides a `start` npm script in `package.json`, so it can be started by `npm start`.
     - For example: `start: "node server/server.js"`.
 - In local installations of Codewind, you can restart the project in Debug mode.
-To use this feature, the project must also provide a `debug` npm script which accepts connections from all hosts on port 9229.
+To use this feature, the project must also provide a `debug` npm script that accepts connections from all hosts on port 9229.
 For help configuring this script, see [the Node.js debugging guide](https://nodejs.org/en/docs/guides/debugging-getting-started/#command-line-options).
-    - For example: `debug: "node --inspect=0.0.0.0:9229 server/server.js"`.
+    - For example: `debug: "node --inspect=0.0.0.0:9229 server/server.js"`
 - If auto-build is enabled, `nodemon` is used to restart your project automatically. `nodemon` calls either the `start` or `debug` script on a code change, depending on whether or not the project is debugging.
 Consequently, neither of these scripts should invoke `nodemon`.
     - If a problem occurs with either script, the error appears in the Application Logs view in Codewind.